DCC-EX/mkdocs-test/docs/products/ex-commandstation/accessories/00-accessories.md

     This applies to any peripheral device connected directly to your Command Station via either serial or I2C interfaces.

     The most common issue is connecting an accessory designed for 5V operation to a Command Station that operates at 3.3V, such as our EX-CSB1.
 This will cause damage!

-## What is I2C?

-If you want the nitty gritty of what I2C is, you can refer to the [Wikipedia article](https://en.wikipedia.org/wiki/I%C2%B2C), which covers more detail than we will here.

-To keep it simple and in the context of DCC-EX, I2C is a bus that allows multiple accessories or peripherals to be connected to your Command Station, utilising two signal lines/connections and a common ground connection.
-While power can be provided by your Command Station, it is recommended to have your accessories powered separately.

-Each I2C device must have a unique address in order to be detected and configured by the software.

-You will typically see these addresses in hexadecimal format, for example ``0x40``.